Editor’s note: This Faculty Spotlight feature was originally published in October 2020.

 A first-generation college student, Martin had come to two realizations: His financial aid package wasn’t good enough to make continuing feasible, and he didn’t really want to be an aerospace engineer after all.

-“I thought it was all about going to space and doing cool stuff like that,” said Martin, with a chuckle, “but I started to realize it was more about building military hardware and things I was less interested in.”
+“I thought it was all about going to space and doing cool stuff like that,” said Martin, with a chuckle, “but I started to realize it was more about building things I was less interested in.”

 It was while living in south-central Los Angeles – a cauldron of socioeconomic and racial tension – that Martin began to learn what really did interest him.

 “The classic image was of the poor folks who were homeless pushing their shopping carts right next to the Mercedes-Benz that was being driven by the 18-year-old,” Martin said.
 “That was a little bit too much for me to take in.
 I was much more interested in people problems, and that sort of jarring inequality struck me pretty hard.”